freenas/freenas-docs/userguide/intro.rst

 * UPS events now generate :ref:`Alerts <Alert>`.

-* `Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added.
-This includes new menu item :menuselection:`System --> ACME DNS` and updates to the
+* `Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added as an option for :ref:`Certificate Signing Requests <ACME Certificates>` and a screen for configuring :ref:`ACME DNS` authenticators.
-  :menuselection:`System --> CAs --> ADD`
-  and
-  :menuselection:`System Certificates --> ADD`
-  screens.

 * Managing SSH connections has been unified in the :ref:`System > SSH Connections <SSH Connections>`